-Tiredness and fatigue are among the issues that all of us have due to busy work schedules, but you may feel the same feeling during a lazy day.
-Ageing is one condition that leads to fatigue, and most seniors are feeling tired all day long.
-Unfortunately, seniors mostly ignore fatigue, and their tiredness is from various other issues.
+Tiredness and fatigue are among the issues that all of us experience due to our busy work schedules and hectic days, but you may also feel the same during a lazy day.
+Ageing is one condition that leads to fatigue, and most seniors feel tired all day long.
+Unfortunately, seniors mostly ignore fatigue and believe that their tiredness is rooted in various other issues.

 We should consider that not treating the cause of fatigue can lead to some other severe conditions.
-In this article, we will investigate the causes of fatigue in seniors and propose ways to overcome them.
+This article will investigate the causes of fatigue in seniors and propose ways to overcome them.

 What Is Fatigue?

 Fatigue is a feeling of lethargy or lack of energy.
 It is a common symptom of various medical conditions, lifestyle factors, and sleep disturbances.
 Fatigue can be acute or chronic, meaning it can develop suddenly and last for a short time or persist over an extended period.
 It can also occur because of anemia.
 Anemia is a condition in which the number of red blood cells is low.
 Thus the body has to work harder to send the necessary oxygen to the cells.
-As a result, you feel extra pressure on your body, which can lead to fatigue.
+As a result, you feel extra pressure on your body, leading to fatigue.

-These symptoms seem interchangeably in many seniors patients, making it difficult for the physician to diagnose fatigue correctly and whether intervention is needed.
-Seniors are more likely to experience decreased levels of certain hormones and suffering from chronic diseases, which increases the likelihood of experiencing fatigue.
+These symptoms seem similar in many seniors patients, making it difficult for the physician to diagnose fatigue correctly and whether intervention is needed.
+Seniors are more likely to experience decreased levels of certain hormones and suffer from chronic diseases, which increases the likelihood of experiencing fatigue.

 Different Types of Fatigue in Seniors